-This work is based on my own research and represents my own beliefs, not those of any company or organization I am associated with.
+This work is based on my own research and represents my own beliefs after about 3,000 hours of research.

 There actually is a Dummies book on global warming.

 I don’t think people who believe in global warming are dummies.
 For example, I think these people are very smart:

 Bill Gates, Warren Buffett, Tyler Cowen, Tom Steyer, Elon Musk, Mike Bloomberg, Jeff Skoll, Jeff Bezos, Leonardo diCaprio, Barack Obama, Hans Rosling (RIP), and all the Democratic candidates for president.

 I don’t think they are dummies at all.
 But I do think they have been misled by a few people who are trying to create global warming hysteria.
 Since the 1980s, they have tried to influence the flow of research money, academic careers, government jobs, and the public narrative on environment and energy.
 There is a lot at stake.
 It’s difficult to find the truth amid the noise, misdirection, media manipulation, political grandstanding, fear, and panic.
 In this essay, I try to frame the problem and the proposed solution so everyone can see that this is a legitimate scientific debate.

 I’m going to show graphs and make arguments.
 If you want the simple version, just watch the videos.